 LABEL DESCRIPTION Share Path This field displays the path for the share directories (folders) on the GPON Device.
 These are the directories (folders) on your USB storage device.
 Share Description This field displays information about the share.
 Modify Click the Edit icon to change the settings of an existing share.
 Click the Delete icon to delete this share in the list.
-Account Management Add New User Click this button to create a user account to access the secured shares.
+Account Manag ement Add New User Click this button to create a user account to access the secured shares.
 This button redirects you to Maintenance > User Account.
 Status This field shows the status of the user.
+2: The user account is activated for the share.
 User Name This is the name of a user who is allowed to access the secured shares on the USB device.
 Cancel Click this to restore your previously saved settings.
 Apply Click this to save your changes to the Zyxel Device.